 In view of climate change, abandoning the agricultural model based on intensive agrochemicals use is key for the future of our production.
 Climate change will confront agriculture with unprecedented weather extremes and increased pest pressure.
 It is precisely in view of these challenges that it is all the more important to ensure the necessary resilience through agroecosystems that are as strong and resilient as possible with a corresponding species diversity.
 For instance, agroecological production methods are less susceptible to droughts as soils with high rates of carbon store more water.
 They also support humus formation in the soil and remove CO2 from the atmosphere.
 This is particularly important because in order to meet the IPCC's 1.5 degree target, it will be necessary for CO2 emissions from food production to become negative worldwide.
 This means more CO2 from the atmosphere going into the soil and contributing to humus formation, than is emitted in total by agricultural processes (this performance could be compensated, for example, by remuneration).

-The United Nations’ IAASTD report already stated that „green genetic engineering“ has so far created more problems than solutions and has one-sidedly directed research interest towards patentable products.
+The United Nations’ IAASTD report already stated that (PDF document) „green genetic engineering“ has so far created more problems than solutions and has one-sidedly directed research interest towards patentable products.

 The vast majority of GMO varieties that are sold today are either resistant to a pesticide, and thus lead to more pesticide use in the field, or they are genetically modified to produce pesticides themselves and thus put ecosystems in danger!
 Our citizens' initiative for the protection of biodiversity and smallholder farms explicitly calls for the promotion of independent, rural training and research in the field of pesticide- and GM-free agriculture.
 It is undisputed, therefore, that the breeding and selection of seeds should be promoted and expanded using conventional breeding techniques.